mate-academy/react_phone-catalog/README.md

 - React-router-dom and urlParams are widly used.

-- I tried to create minimum amount of maximum reusable components.

-- I also tried to find the golden mean for elements decomposition depth.
+- You can sort a list of products.

+- There are the breadcrumbs.

 - A few sliders exist.
 Main with timer and steering buttons and two more, smaller.

 - Search is working with debounce and stores in url.

 - Cart total sum is shared among every item and works well, what is amazing.

+- Pagination is customizible by setting amount of items on page.

 # _Usage as always is very simple:_